petehunt/rowrm/README.md

 ## cool features

-- can codegen TypeScript interfaces for your SQL schema, just copy and paste them into your project!
+- can codegen TypeScript interfaces for your SQL schema; just copy and paste them into your project!
 - fully type-safe, with full autocompletion
 - lots of escape hatches to drop into raw SQL when you need it